The Edge of the Next

 Constellation is a lens accompanied by a process.
 Constellation is not one thing - it provides shared access to the heavy images that, once lifted from the body-mind, can be walked around and even walked away from.
 When the pain we carry, perhaps have carried forever, is given a place, it may not have to take every place.
 We witness this in the individual and in the generational body.

-We gather first in Portland for three days at the Good Medicine Collective, which is set on a peninsula extending into Casco Bay.
+We gather in Portland for three full days and one evening at the Good Medicine Collective, which is set on a peninsula extending into Casco Bay.
 Portland is a multilayered city of diverse contributions – an urban landscape set inside a stunning natural one.
-Next, we’ll meet on Peak’s Island in Casco Bay, a simple 15 minute ferry ride from Portland.
-The 740-acre island is a natural sanctuary, low-key and beautiful.
-There is a bayside swimmable beach just a 5-minute walk from our gathering space.

 Our hope is that you will be nourished, inspired, bedazzled, deeply connected to self, each other and nature.
 More than ever, creating collective coherence can be an essential balm in uncertain times.
 Our invitation is to locate ourselves and each other with care and curiosity.